Pandoa/UltimateIOSToolkit/gdpr.md

 # GDPR
 This section contains information on how to make your application GDPR-compliant.
+For actual code examples, head to [the Blueprint GDPR examples](/blueprintgdpr) page or the [C++ GDPR examples](/cppgdpr) page.

 ## What is GDPR
 The General Data Protection Regulation (GDPR) is a privacy and security law applicated by the European Union.